freenas/freenas-docs/userguide/sharing.rst

 ---------------------

 %brand% uses `Samba <https://www.samba.org/>`_ to share volumes using Microsoft's SMB protocol.
-SMB is built into the Windows and Mac OS X operating systems and most Linux and BSD systems pre-install the Samba client in order to provide support for SMB.
-If your distro did not, install the Samba client using the distro's software repository.
+SMB is built into the Windows and macOS operating systems and most Linux and BSD systems pre-install the Samba client in order to provide support for SMB.
+If the distro did not, install the Samba client using the distro software repository.

-The SMB protocol supports many different types of configuration scenarios, ranging from the very simple to quite complex.
+The SMB protocol supports many different types of configuration scenarios, ranging from the simple to complex.
 The complexity of the scenario depends upon the types and versions of the client operating systems that will connect to the share, whether the network has a Windows server, and whether Active Directory is being